Hello stranger, and welcome! 👋😊

 in your nearest R prompt),

-the titanic dataset(s) (I hope you’re not a guy in 3rd class!), etc. While looking for a dataset to illustrate a simple hierarchical model I stumbled upon another one: The cake
+the titanic dataset(s) (I hope you’re not a guy in 2nd or 3rd class!), etc. While looking for a dataset to illustrate a simple hierarchical model I stumbled upon another one: The cake

 dataset in